mdmahbubreza/DSA-in-Java/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.
+Please see the [Code of Conduct](../../CODE_OF_CONDUCT.md) for guidelines.

 ---